 Conquering the heavier weights does not happen overnight.
 When you’re young, it’s important to take it slow and build up gradually.
 This means starting with lighter weights and higher reps and focusing on the execution of the movement rather than on the number on the dumbbell.

 It’s not about how big you are

-Children should not be lifting weights with the goal of drastically increasing muscle size, In fact, the majority of the benefit that a child will get from weightlifting will be neuromuscular.
-When a child is able to lift heavier weight due to strength training it is usually due to increased muscular performance rather than an increase in the size of muscle, hence Training programs need to be designed with this in mind.
+Children should not be lifting weights intending to drastically increase muscle size, in fact, the majority of the benefit that a child will get from weightlifting will be neuromuscular.
+When a child can lift heavier weight due to strength training it is usually due to increased muscular performance rather than an increase in the muscle size, hence training programs need to be designed with this in mind.

 Proper supervision is key

 If your adolescent or teen is interested in participating in a strength training program, make sure they are supervised by a certified personal trainer or coach, who has training in how to design a weightlifting program for kids.
 It would be great a good deal of communication with parents to be aware of routines, exercises, and goals.
 If you have any concerns about your child’s participation in a weightlifting program, talk with their pediatrician or doctor before they start lifting weights.